pieter-van-prooijen/artifactory-crawler/README.md

      $ cd artifactory-crawler
      $ lein run artifactory-repo-url older-than-days > artifacts.csv

 This will create a CSV file with the urls, artifact names and build numbers of all the artifacts.
 It also writes a "crawler.log" file in the current directory.

+If you want to make a standalone jar which does not require leiningen to run, use the following:

+    $ lein uberjar

+and invoke it with:

+    $ java -jar <path-to-artifactory-crawler-0.1.0-SNAPSHOT-standalone.jar> ....

 *The following command is potentially dangerous to the health of your artifactory repository, so first take the following steps!*